cinthiaquadrado/cinthiaquadrado/README.md

 ### Hi!
 I'm Cinthia Quadrado 👋</br>
-I am a Communication professional with experience in strategic planning, writing, and social media management.
-Currently, I'm studying Science and Technology at UFABC and working with Business Analysis at Amazon.
-I'm passionate about technology and always eager to stay up-to-date with market trends.
+Currently pursuing a bachelor degree in Science and Technology at UFABC, I'm a Business Analyst Intern at Amazon (BR Payments), where I combine my passion for technology with data-driven insights.
+I'm always eager to stay ahead of market trends and apply innovative solutions.

+I’m also a Communication professional with expertise in strategic planning, writing, and social media management.

-Skills: Python, SQL, Power BI, Tableau, Excel, Alteryx, Git, GitHub, Business Intelligence, Data Analytics.
+Key skills: Python, SQL, Power BI, Tableau, Excel, Alteryx, Git, GitHub, Business Intelligence, and Data Analytics.

 ## Contact me!
 <div align="left">